shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ## Lab 03 Submissions

 All labs are due at 11:59pm the Friday following lab.
-For this lab you must complete the Google Survey (Exercises 1 and 2) and submit your solutions for Exercise 3, 4, and 5 to [INGInious](https://inginious.csuchico.edu/).
-If you are not able to complete all the exercises, turn in your partial work for partial credit, or submit later for late credit.<br>
+For this lab you must complete the Make Utility Quiz (Exercises 1 and 2) on Canvas and submit your solutions for Exercise 3, 4, and 5 to [INGInious](https://inginious.csuchico.edu/).
+If you are not able to complete all the exercises, turn in your partial work for partial credit, or submit later for late credit.
+There is no late penalty for quizzes, but the quiz should still be completed.<br>

 Optional but recommended submission step: add, commit, and push your code to GitHub (the `add` command with the `-A` option updates all files in the working tree):
 ```